mistergrr/lmop/content/Players/Dorian of Galdor.md

 - Son of [[King Belion]] of [[Galdor]].
 - Lover was sold into slavery by [[King Belion]].
 - Motivated by justice and helping those in need.
 - Was accused of using magic to aid a rebellion in [[]] and was imprisoned.
-Met [[Eldon Tosscobble]] in prison.
+Met [[Eldina Tosscobble]] in prison.
 They broke out together, pursued by guard and bounty hunters.

+- Turned himself blue in a misfortunate spell going wild.
 # Goals
 Find [[Erynel]], although fears they are dead.
 # Flaws